Bureau of Intelligence and Research

 The Bureau of Intelligence and Research (INR) is an intelligence agency in the United States Department of State.
 Its central mission is to provide all-source intelligence and analysis in support of U.S. diplomacy and foreign policy.
-INR is the oldest civilian element of the U.S. Intelligence Community and among the smallest, with roughly 300 personnel.
-Though lacking the resources and technology of other U.S. intelligence agencies, it is "one of the most highly regarded" for the quality of its work.
+INR is the oldest civilian element of the United States Intelligence Community and among the smallest, with roughly 300 personnel.
+Though lacking the resources and technology of other United States intelligence agencies, it is "one of the most highly regarded" for the quality of its work.

 INR is descended from the Research and Analysis Branch (R&A) of the World War II-era Office of Strategic Services (OSS), which was tasked with identifying the strengths and weaknesses of the Axis powers.
 Widely recognized as the most valuable component of the OSS, upon its dissolution in 1945, R&A assets and personnel were transferred to the State Department, forming the Office of Intelligence Research.
 INR was reorganized into its current form in 1947.

-In addition to supporting the policies and initiatives of the State Department, INR contributes to the President's Daily Briefings (PDB) and serves as the federal government's primary source of foreign public opinion research and analysis.
+In addition to supporting the policies and initiatives of the State Department, INR contributes to the President's Daily Briefs (PDBs) and serves as the federal government's primary source of foreign public opinion research and analysis.
 INR is primarily analytical and does not engage in counterintelligence or espionage, instead utilizing intelligence collected by other agencies, Foreign Service reports and open-source materials, such as news media and academic publications.
 INR reviews and publishes nearly two million reports and produces about 3,500 intelligence assessments annually.

-The INR is headed by the assistant secretary of state for intelligence and research, who reports directly to the secretary of state and serves as the secretary's primary intelligence advisor.
+INR is headed by the assistant secretary of state for intelligence and research, who reports directly to the secretary of state and serves as the secretary's primary intelligence advisor.
 In March 2021, President Joe Biden nominated Brett Holmgren to lead INR.

 History

 The United States Intelligence Board in 1965.
-Seated second from right is Thomas L. Hughes, then INR Director.
+Seated second from right is Thomas L. Hughes, then INR director.

 INR has played a key role in the US intelligence community.